-Choose a core concentration to gain expertise in a subject area aligned with your passions and career goals, and develop a closer working relationships with faculty and fellow students.
+Choose a core concentration to gain expertise in a subject area aligned with your passions and career goals in International Studies.
+Each concentration will let you develop closer working relationships with faculty and fellow students.

 Culture, Power, and Social Movements

-Examine the role of culture, the meaning of identity and belonging in a globalized world, and theories of social change as a way to better understand how they shape contemporary global processes.
-The analysis of diverse social and political movements, constituted through race, class, gender, religion, and other forms of inequality will teach you how to effectively address the most critical issues facing our world today.
+In this concentration, examine the role of culture, the meaning of identity and belonging in a globalized world.
+Explore theories of social change as a way to better understand how they shape contemporary global processes.
+Analyze diverse social and political movements, constituted through race, class, gender, religion, and other forms of inequality.
+Learn how to effectively address the most critical issues facing our world today.

 Sustainable Development and Environmental Justice

 Evaluate government, agency, and practitioner programs aimed at economic growth, poverty reduction, and environmental protections.
-Topics include the relationship between development and environmentalism; how development impacts communities; and the ways in which local strategies, beliefs, and movements shape development.
+Topics include:

 Governance and Global Justice

-Explore the meaning of justice and the best practices for enforcement, while considering the relationship between local efforts to promote and protect human rights and the global institutions, entities, and processes that make up international governing systems.
+Explore the meaning of justice and the best practices for international enforcement.
+Consider the relationship between local efforts to promote and protect human rights and the global entities and processes that make up world governing systems.

 Sample Program Timeline